abelsm2/TftpServer/README.md

 # TftpServer

-A Particle library for TftpServer
+A Particle library for Trivial File Transfer Protocol (TFTP) Server.

 This is a work in progress.
 The library should be functional but the examples do not work yet and you might need to verify the include to SdFat.